sdiehl/wiwinwlh/tutorial.md

 ```
 When a Haskell module is loaded into ``ghcid``, the code is evaluated in order
 to provide the user with any errors or warnings that would happen at compile
 time.
-When the developer edits and saves the code loaded into ``ghcid``, the
+When the developer edits and saves code loaded into ``ghcid``, the
-code is reloaded and evaluated for errors and warnings automatically.
+program reloads and evaluats the code for errors and warnings automatically.

 Haddock
 -------